 Is Sclerotherapy used to treat spider veins?Sclerotherapy is a common form of treatment for spider veins.
-It’s a simple in-office procedure where the veins are injected with a solution, using a tiny needle.
+It’s a simple procedure performed in our St. Louis vein center where the veins are injected with a solution, using a tiny needle.
 This procedure can improve the cosmetic appearance and the associated symptoms as well.
 Depending on how many veins are involved the procedure usually takes 20-30 minutes.
 Keep in mind that a few sessions may be needed to obtain the maximum benefit.
 There can be some bruising right after sclerotherapy and the results of the treatment can take weeks or longer to be noticed.

 Is it possible to use sclerotherapy to treat vascular lesions like hemangioma?
 Seems like it’d be safer than surgery.Depending on the type of vascular lesion, sclerotherapy could be an option.
 There are other non-surgical options as well for vascular lesions, such as laser treatment.
 Consultation with a vein specialist will help determine the most appropriate option for your situation.